 As the name implies, the lower facelift tightens and rejuvenates the lower part of the face.
 During the procedure, the plastic surgeon makes an incision either around the ear, or enters endoscopically, in order to remove the excess fat.
 The muscles are then tightened and the skin repositioned, trimmed, and smoothed out.
 Usually a neck lift is performed at the same time as the lower face lift to remove the extra skin or “double chin” commonly found in patients.
 Those patients with drooping skin around the jawline and/or sagging corners of the mouth as well as a neck with excess skin are ideal candidates for lower facelift surgery.

 What type of facelift would be best for me?

 Every face is different, and no two individuals age in exactly the same way, which is why mini-facelifts are customized to individual patient needs.
-A mid-facelift focuses on the areas between the corners of the eyes, under the eyes, and down to the corners of the mouth, an upper facelift involves eliminating wrinkles on the forehead, in between the eyebrows and around the eyes, and lower facelift procedures address the lower third of the face, including jowls and excess skin and fat on the neck area.
+A mid-facelift focuses on the areas between the corners of the eyes, under the eyes, and down to the corners of the mouth.
+An upper facelift involves eliminating wrinkles on the forehead, in between the eyebrows and around the eyes, while lower facelift procedures address the lower third of the face, including jowls and excess skin and fat on the neck area.
 Finally, a full facelift can be best for overall rejuvenation across the entire face.
-Many men and women also receive undergo complementary procedures, like fat transfer or Juvéderm® facial filler, to help restore lost volume and give the face a more plump and youthful appearance.
+Many men and women also undergo complementary procedures, like fat transfer or Juvéderm® facial filler, to help restore lost volume and give the face a more plump and youthful appearance.
 A comprehensive consultation with one of our seven board certified plastic surgeons can help you determine your individual areas of concern and what sort of approach would be more beneficial to your needs.

 What sort of post-surgical downtime and results can I expect after a facelift?